Chapter 5 Making controlled comparisons

 5.5 Adding a control to a mean comparison table

-Now, let’s make a mean comparison table to see how the mean Donald Trump feeling thermometer score differs between outraged and non-outraged people:
+Now, let’s make a mean comparison table to see how the mean police feeling thermometer score differs between NCIS watcher and non-watchers:

 ## # A tibble: 2 × 4